 About the DDBSA

 The Dogue de Bordeaux Society of America (DDBSA) was officially established in February, 1997, after almost one year of planning.
-The DDBSA is registered with the IRS as a 501c(3) non-profit corporation and is also registered in the State of New Jersey as a non-profit corporation.
+The DDBSA is registered with the IRS as a 501c(3) non-profit corporation.
+Additionally, the DDBSA is also registered in the State of New Jersey as a non-profit corporation.

 The day-to-day activities of the club are handled by a group of individuals who make up the Officers and Board of Directors.
 They encourage open communication among members and welcome all dogues....conformation, working, agility, or the family companion.

-At this time, the DDBSA, as the parent breed club, is the country's largest breed club, and the membership list grows each day... from the inital 50 members in 1997 to over 1000 people who have taken part throughout the years.
+The DDBSA, as the parent breed club for the Dogue de Bordeaux, is the country's largest breed club, and the membership list continues to grow......from the inital 50 members in 1997 to over 1000 people who have taken part throughout the years.

-The DDBSA has a list of ongoing goals that it is aggressively pursuing and maintaining such as running a breed rescue, promoting canine education, exhibiting the natural working ability of the Dogue, welcoming all owners and fanciers to the club, improvement of the breed. adherance to the AKC breed standard, community outreach and encouraging the highest standards and ethics of breeding of the Dogue de Bordeaux.
+The DDBSA has a list of ongoing goals that it is aggressively pursuing and maintaining such as running a breed rescue, promoting canine education, exhibiting the natural working ability of the Dogue, welcoming all owners and fanciers to the club, improvement of the breed. adherence to the AKC breed standard, community outreach, judges and breeder education and encouraging the highest standards and ethics of breeding of the Dogue de Bordeaux.

 The club holds multiple supported entry shows, and one National Specialty Weekend each year.
 On April, 18, 1998, the DDBSA held its first National Specialty in the State of New Jersey.
 Today, the DDBSA National Specialty Weekend is the largest show of the year for the Dogue de Bordeaux in the USA and one of its primary fundraisers.